ER doctor learns how to fine-tune his diet and exercise regimens

 "I'm going to die," he joked.
 "I'm definitely going to die, but I'll have a good-looking corpse."

 Rasch also got diet tips from Cooking Light magazine's Chef Billy.
-Instead of the fast food that he's used to eating, Rasch tried healthier foods such as salads, wraps and sensible snacks.
+Instead of the fast food that he's used to eating as a doctor on the overnight shift, Rasch tried healthier foods such as salads, wraps and sensible snacks.